erusseil/PISN-classification/README.md

  mini : minimum number of points in a passband (only the one chose in 'band') to be consider exploitable

  norm : normalise the 'mjd' column by translating it to zero ?

+ ratioPISN : between 0 and 1, gives the number of PISN to add to a training sample OR to substract to a testing sample. ratioPISN = -1 then all PISN we be added to a training sample and no PISN will be substracted to a testing sample

+ training : True for a training sample, False for a testing sample. specifies the data set for the PISN to be added

 ## Parametrise dataset